excalidraw/excalidraw-blog/content/blog/charts/index.md

 | Nov   |      288 |
 | Dec   |      687 |

-But it doesn't stop here.
-You can copy the data from a text file as comma separated values (CSV).
-Open your favorite editor type the values, copy/paste and you are ready to go.
+But it doesn't stop there.
+You can also copy the data from a plain text file as comma separated values (CSV).
+Open your favorite editor type the values separated by comma or tab, copy/paste and you are ready to go.
+Here is another example from the data bellow the chart.

 https://excalidraw.com/#json=4659903914311680,mBoVCGfah7dPzNI90_8JcA